On the intersections of nilpotent subgroups in simple groups: Introduction

 And in view of the connections highlighted in Remark \ref{r:conn}, we get the following corollary, which may be of independent interest.

 \begin{corr} Let $G$ be a finite simple group.
 Then $b(G,H) = 2$ and $d_G(H) = 3$ for every non-trivial nilpotent subgroup $H$ of $G$. \end{corr}

 \begin{remk} As noted above, Lisi and Sabatini \cite[Theorem 1.4]{LS} prove Conjecture \ref{c:ls} for all sufficiently large alternating groups and their argument relies on recent asymptotic results due to Diaconis et al. \cite{D25} and Eberhard \cite{Eb}.
 So in view of Theorem \ref{t:main1}, we have a proof of Conjecture \ref{c:ls} for all simple groups, apart from the alternating groups $G = A_n$ with $n \leqs N$ for some unspecified constant $N$.
-It is straightforward to verify the conjecture computationally for all $G = A_n$ with $n \leqs 500$, but it remains an open problem to prove it for all alternating groups. \end{remk}
+We have verified the conjecture computationally for all $G = A_n$ with $n \leqs 50$ (see Remark \ref{r:alt0}), but it remains an open problem to prove it for all alternating groups. \end{remk}

 Our proof of Theorem \ref{t:main1} involves a combination of probabilistic and computational methods.
+In particular, a key feature of the Lisi-Sabatini conjecture is that it allows us to use probabilistic techniques to solve problems about the intersections of nilpotent subgroups, which otherwise would require a detailed case-by-case analysis.
+This fact was also observed by Eberhard \cite[Remark 4]{Eb}.

 In order to outline our approach, let $G$ be a non-alternating finite simple group and let $H_p$ be a Sylow $p$-subgroup of $G$ for each $p \in \pi(G)$.

-Let us first assume $G$ admits a suitable permutation representation from a computational perspective, which means that the order of $G$ and the degree $n$ of the representation are not prohibitively large.
-In this situation, it is entirely straightforward to verify the desired result by direct computation in {\sc Magma} \cite{magma}.
-To do this, we work with the given permutation representation of $G$ and for each $p \in \pi(G)$ we construct a Sylow $p$-subgroup $H_p$ of $G$.
-And then by random search, we identify an element $x \in G$ such that $H_p \cap H_p^x = 1$ for all $p$.
-For instance, this direct approach turns out to be effective for $21$ of the $26$ sporadic simple groups (see the proof of Theorem \ref{t:spor}).
+Let